FTP Connection Manager

 When you add an FTP connection manager to a package, Integration Services creates a connection manager that can be resolved as an FTP connection at run time, sets the connection manager properties, and adds the connection manager to the Connections collection on the package.

 The ConnectionManagerType property of the connection manager is set to FTP.

 You can configure the FTP connection manager in the following ways:

-- Specify anonymous access or provide a user name and a password.
+Specify anonymous access, or provide a user name and a password for basic authentication.